Sudanese conflict in South Kordofan and Blue Nile: July–September

 On 23 July, Sudan Revolutionary Front (SRF) clashed with government forces and militia in Kirkdy, South Kordofan and in Alhtbaun, North Kordofan.
 Rebels say that they killed or wounded dozens of government troops since the clashes started and they took control of two tanks and 20 vehicles.

 On 25 July, clashes between SPLM-N and SAF resulted with 46 army soldiers killed, 32 wounded and 5 rebels killed.
 Rebels won the battle and took control of the area, Al Sanot County in South Kordofan.

-On 29 July, rebels announced the destruction of a camp belonging to the Armed Forces in El-Meiram area, South Kordofan.
+On 29 July, rebels announced the destruction of a camp belonging to the Armed Forces in Al-Meiram area, South Kordofan.
 The SRF killed seven and injured three others of the government troops, including the camp commander, ranked captain.
 Also, they seized one vehicle and destroyed another.
 In addition, they seized large quantities of weapons and ammunition.
 Also 1 rebels was killed and another was injured.

 On 3 June, SRF forces claimed to have defeated government in Fataha in Al Lait Jar al Naby locality in North Darfur, capturing 18 of their vehicles.
 Sudanese authorities claimed to killed 40 rebels, destroying many trucks and losing some soldiers, but this was denied by the rebels.

 On 7 June, seven government troops were killed and six missing in Tabaldi in East Darfur after clashes with the Sudan Revolutionary Front.

 On 26 June, SRF forces attacked a government convoy in the village of Dugu Al Umda, close to Al Malam in South Darfur, killing up to 100 soldiers, capturing 60 vehicles and destroying 5.
 Also 3 rebels were injured.

 By 1 August, SPLM-N accused the government forces of killed, wounded and abducted dozens of people in South Kordofan.
 A number of villages in the El-Abbasiya Tagaley county, South Kordofan, were burned.
 Rebels who were protecting these villages clashed with government forces, killing 17 of them and wounding 27 others.

 An army vehicle traveling in the western part of South Kordofan was ambushed on the 21 of August, the Sudan Revolutionary Front has announced.
 The ambush on the road between Muglad and Babanusa left dead 11 army troops.
 The attack was carried by SLM-MM troops.

 On 22 August, clashes between SPLA-North and SAF were reported in the villages of El-Houta and El-Daein, in Rashad Locality South Kordofan.
 Sudanese Revolutionary Front allegedly killed 17 and injured another 24 soldiers of the Sudanese Armed Forces (SAF) and pro-government militias also two Land Cruiser vehicles and a truck were destroyed during a battle.
-1 SRF soldier was killed and another2 were injured during the battle.
+One SRF soldier was killed and another two were injured during the battle.